-The Williams & Byrne glass studio can design and make you new stained glass windows, doors and skylights.
+- We design and make new stained glass windows, doors and skylights.

-We also teach the core techniques of kiln-fired stained glass painting.
+- We teach the key techniques of kiln-fired stained glass painting.

 New stained glass windows, doors and skylights

-We can make new stained glass windows and stained glass doors or skylights in any style: traditional or modern, figurative or abstract – whatever is right for your chosen building.
+We make new stained glass windows and stained glass doors or skylights in any style: traditional or modern, figurative or abstract – whatever is right for your chosen building.

-Read more here about the new stained glass we design and make.
+See here for more about the new stained glass we design and make.

 Restoration and conservation

-Clients also send us antique stained glass they’ve bought at auction in Paris or London, sections of which we re-paint and re-furbish as required.
+Clients sometimes send us antique stained glass they’ve bought from auction houses in Paris or London, sections of which we re-paint or re-furbish as required.

 See here for stained glass restoration.